Bolognese Sfrappole

 - knead the ingredients well, working the dough for a long time, until it is smooth and soft

-- form a ball, wrap it in plastic wrap and let it rest for at least 30 minutes
+- form a ball, wrap it in cling film and let it rest for at least 30 minutes

-- roll out the dough as thinly as possible with a rolling pin and cut strips about 1.5 cm high, which will be rolled to form a spiral when you drop them into boiling oil or, if it's easier for you, cut rectangles of dough and make small incisions with a knife blade inside
+- roll out the dough as thinly as possible with a rolling pin and cut strips about 1.5 cm high that will be rolled into a spiral when you throw them into boiling oil or, if it's easier for you, cut rectangles of pastry and make small incisions with a knife blade inside

 - fry the sfrappole, a few at a time, in abundant peanut oil or boiling lard, turning them halfway through cooking: they should be crispy, but still light in color

-- remove them from the pan and drain them on a sheet of absorbent paper
+- remove them from the pan and drain them on a paper towel

-- sprinkle them with plenty of regular powdered sugar or, if you like, with vanilla powdered sugar.
+- dust them with plenty of regular powdered sugar or, if you like, with vanilla powdered sugar.

 Tips:

-- the dough strips must be very thin
+- the strips of dough must be very thin

 - sfrappole can be stored for several days in a dry place

-- you can substitute brandy with another liqueur of your choice (e.g., anise).
+- you can substitute brandy with another liqueur of your choice (for example, anise).

 A traditional Bolognese dessert perfect for a snack or as a dessert to pleasantly conclude a lunch or dinner.